functionalscript/functionalscript/issues/README.md

     - Examples use only public API and located in `*example.f.ts` files.
     - API tests use only public API and located in `*test.f.ts` files.
 29. [ ] Test in a browser.
 It's important for such browsers as FireFox because we don't have SpiderMonkey as a CLI.
+30. [ ] Infra for exception-throwing tests that pass on throw (see point 26 above) should be improved.
+For example, 'throw' field could be not an immediate function but a reference to a helper function that throws (e.g. 'test_throw') - in this case the current infra will not recognize the 'throw' as the function name.
+Also, 'throw' could be a group of test functions (all of them passing tests when throwing).
+These improvements require setting a flag when walking through a test free, as soon as a node has a 'throw' as its name.

 ## Language Specification